 As their name suggests, these designs don’t require wall mounting.
 They are a freestanding structural framework which patio awning(s) are fixed onto.
 Freestanding awnings are popular in open spaces, and their extra sturdy construction means they can cover large spaces like restaurants, poolside areas and lawns.

 The patio awnings are purchased separately, giving flexibility over your choice of model.
-When providing a quotation we will provide a total cost.
+When providing a quotation we will provide a total cost for all products.

 Some benefit from a drop-arm design, which means they extend away from the wall at the bottom for the perfect angle of shading.
 The Weinor Paravento and Markilux 790 are side blinds and therefore slightly different.
 They are used to add privacy and shading to the side of a patio area, fitted vertically to a wall and extending outwards horizontally.